logo Repsol

 Types of semiconductors

-Depending on their purity, semiconductors are classified into two groups:
+Depending on their purity, semiconductors are classified into two groups.
+This classification is critical for understanding their behavior and applications in electronic devices.

 microchip with semiconductor